-\emph{Boundary of nonclassicality---} Let $\calS\subset\calH$ be the set of quantum states on a single-mode Hilbert space $\calH$, and $\calCcoh\subset\calS$ the set of \emph{coherent} states, that is, of trace-1 projectors of the form $\{\ketbra\alpha\}_{\alpha\in\CC}$, where $\ket\alpha$ denotes a coherent states with average boson number $|\alpha|^2$.
+Let $\calS\subset\calH$ be the set of quantum states on a single-mode Hilbert space $\calH$, and $\calCcoh\subset\calS$ the set of \emph{coherent} states, that is, of trace-1 projectors of the form $\{\ketbra\alpha\}_{\alpha\in\CC}$, where $\ket\alpha$ denotes a coherent states with average boson number $|\alpha|^2$.
 Finally, let $\calC\subset\cal S$ denote the set of \emph{classical states}, that is, the \emph{convex hull} of $\calCcoh$.
 This is the set of states $\rho$ that can be written as $\rho=\int d^2\alpha P(\alpha)\ketbra\alpha$ for some probability distribution $P(\alpha)$.
 Classical states can always be prepared by a classical external driving force on the quantized linear oscillator~\cite{scully1997quantum}.
-As such, their features are still explainable by a classical coherent theory~\cite{glauber1963coherent}.
+As such, their features are explainable via a classical formalism~\cite{glauber1963coherent}.

 Given $N\ge1$, consider the \emph{reduced probability space}